‘Southern Charm’ Custody Battle: Shocking Allegations Made Against Kathryn Dennis

 The nanny also testified about the reality star’s hard partying and unbathed kids “reeking of cigarette smoke,” the Daily Mail continued.

-Back in June, when Kathryn Dennis reportedly tested positive for marijuana, opiates, and cocaine, a source claimed her former partner, Thomas Ravenel, was completely clean and completely dedicated to being a great father to their children.
+Back in June, when Kathryn Dennis reportedly tested positive for marijuana, opiates and cocaine, a source claimed her former partner, Thomas Ravenel, was completely clean and completely dedicated to being a great father to their children.

-“Thomas quit drinking six months ago and has completely changed his life to be in a solid position to parent his kids,” a source revealed to All About the Tea at the time. “[He] only wants what’s best for his kids.
+“Thomas quit drinking 6 months ago and has completely changed his life to be in a solid position to parent his kids,” a source revealed to All About the Tea at the time. “[He] only wants what’s best for his kids.
 He is very concerned about Kathryn’s addiction.”

 Meanwhile, the source continued, Kathryn Dennis was said to be in denial about her drug issues.
-That said, the reality star entered a treatment center in Malibu, California, weeks later where she remained for several weeks.
+That said, the reality star entered a treatment center in Malibu, California weeks later where she remained for several weeks.

 Earlier this week, Kathryn Dennis spoke to Entertainment Tonight about her 2016 stint in rehab and suggested she was in a great place.